mr-andrej/codewars/README.md

 Solutions provided are completed in C.

 8th Kyu:
-  - Count of positives / sum of negatives (Uploaded)
+  - Count of positives / sum of negatives (Uploaded) - count_positives_sum_negatives.c
   - My head is at the wrong end!
-(Uploaded)
+(Uploaded) - fix_the_meerkat.c
-  - Grasshopper - Personalized Message (Uploaded)
+  - Grasshopper - Personalized Message (Uploaded) - greet.c
   - Keep Hydrated!
 (Not uploaded)
   - Invert values (Not uploaded)
   - Multiply (Not uploaded)